marcominerva/AIExperiments/README.md

 # AI Experiments
-A collection of projects that showcase different scenarios of AI
+A collection of projects that showcase different scenarios of AI on the Edge using Windows ML